 Despite the recent attention, there remains no singular agreed upon definition for empathy.
 Perhaps it is because of the mounting attention on empathy extending across disciplines that have made it difficult to reach consensus on the definition.
 Neuroscience, for example, has recently taken part in examining the biological mechanisms of empathy.
 For some, this representation has legitimized the term’s salience, the authors note.

-Elliot and co-authors compiled the “essential features” across contemporary definitions of empathy as follows:
+Elliott and co-authors compiled the “essential features” across contemporary definitions of empathy as follows:

 “(1) Empathy is interpersonal and unidirectional, provided by one person to another person.
 (2) Empathy is conceptualized primarily as an ability or capacity, and occasionally as an action.
 (3) Empathy involves a range of related mental abilities/actions, including (a) Primarily: Understanding the other person’s feelings, perspectives, experiences, or motivations, (b) But also: Awareness of, appreciation of, or sensitivity to, the other person,(c) Achieved via: Active entry into the other’s experience, described variously in terms of vicariousness, imagination, sharing, or identification.”

 This framing of empathy has received criticisms, however, including that it is too broad, mysterious, and in ways, misleading.
-To aid in their understanding of empathy, Elliot and team draw from the neuroscientific literature.
+To aid in their understanding of empathy, Elliott and team draw from the neuroscientific literature.
 Through these studies, they reflect on three subprocesses of empathy, describing it as: (1) a generally automatic and intuitive emotional stimulation that mirrors another’s bodily experience, (2) “a more deliberate, conceptual, perspective-taking process,” and (3) an emotion regulation process during which the empathizer reappraises and soothes their personal, vicarious emotional reaction that allows them to mobilize their compassion and extend help to the other.

 Further, they explore definitions of empathy that have been popular in clinical practice.
 They note that these definitions tend to be more perceptually oriented, featuring descriptions of empathy occurring alongside higher-order thought processes rather than felt, bodily experiences.
 For example, they cite Carl Rogers’s (1980) definition of empathy: